COMMUNITY BASED PLAYS

 In our next Community-based play, Civic Ensemble will explore the question, "What does it mean to be well?"
 In the context of COVID-19, racism and inequality, who has access to healing?
 How do systems of oppression impact our physical, mental, and emotional health?

-Civic Ensemble is collaborating with playwright Katie Ka Vang to develop this new play.
+Fertile Grounds is being written in collaboration with playwright Katie Ka Vang and our local community.
 Thanks to a generous grant from the Network of Ensemble Theatres & Playwrights' Center, Katie will be in residence in Ithaca to connect with our local community and listen to stories.

 Katie Ka Vang is a Hmong American playwright and theatre artist.
 Her work explores the complexities of culture, identity, dis-ease, survivorship, and the familial.
 Her plays and work include WTF, Hmong Bollywood, 5:1 Meaning of Freedom; 6:2 Use of Sharpening, Fast FWD Motions, In Quarantine, FINAL ROUND, Spirit Trust, AGAIN The Musical, and more.
 Her work has been developed and presented at Theater Mu, Playwrights’ Center, Wonderlust Productions, Pillsbury House Theatre Late Nite Series, Leviathan Lab, Bushwick Starr, Park Square Theater, Brown University, The Royal Court Theatre (London), The Walker Art Center, Out North Art House, Theatre Unbound, Pangea World Theater, and more.
 She's received support from The Jerome Foundation, Knight Foundation, NPN, MRAC, MSAB, and Coalition of Asian American Leaders.
 She is a 2020/21 Many Voices Fellow at the Playwrights Center and a member of the 21/22 Playwright’s Group at East West Players in (L.A.).
 She holds an MFA in Playwriting from Brown University.